(Updated January 2018)

-From this perspective, the current (early 2016) S&P 500 market value looks relatively average; it’s in the middle of the fan of growth curves.
+From this perspective, the current (early 2018) S&P 500 market value looks a bit above average; it’s somewhat above the middle of the fan of growth curves.

 The above compensates for the “bias of the present” by looking at growth rates computed for earlier periods.
 An additional bias is introduced by the choice of starting date.
 We’re using 1871 because that’s the earliest date provided by Schiller’s data.
 But if that was a market peak or trough, that would affect the overall growth rate by kicking the lines up or down.
 We can compensate for this by selecting different start dates as well as end dates.

 The graphs below show the long-term average growth lines for starting dates from 1900 through 1960 to end dates from 1950 to the present.

 You can see that depending on the start date, the present market value can again look over- or under-valued with respect to the “fan” of long-term averages.
 The good news is that we know the past, and can interpret based on that.
 The growth lines starting in 1930, for example, are based on the market value in January of that year; while it had dropped since its 1929 peak, it was still overvalued at that point, so the growth lines have been “kicked up” “abnormally” at the start to make the overall growth less over the periods for which it’s being computed.
 Those starting in 1920 are starting in a trough, and thus predict a higher growth rate than is probably reasonable.